 Soundproofing for Drums vs. Sound Absorption

 A completely soundproof drum room lets out no sound, period.
 Building a drum room that is fully soundproof is a big, expensive job.
 It can be done, and if you’re set on truly soundproofing a practice room (drums or otherwise), Audimute has the products and expertise to get you there.
 But hold on, let’s consider what most drummers really need.
 In most cases, a completely soundproof drum room is not necessary.
-Simply reducing the amount of sound that escapes from the practice space will keep those around you happy.
+Simply reducing the amount of sound that escapes from the practice space should be enough to keep those around you happy.

 Here’s a little easy science to help tell the story.
 The amount of sound coming from a drum set or a band is measured in decibels (dB).
 A drummer might generate 110–120dB when playing hard.
 If that drummer hits a little bit softer, just 10dB less, anyone listening will hear him or her playing half as loudly.
-Half.